 Just how big of a difference a windfall can make depends on its size.
 But the good thing about these payments is that you can apply them directly towards the principal of your loan.
 So if you put $3,000 towards your mortgage’s principal in April when you get your tax check, all of your payments from there on out are a little more effective, because less of them are going towards interest.

 If you opt to make biweekly payments on your mortgage, you'll make an extra mortgage payment every year.
 Making 26 payments a year with our example cuts almost five years off a typical 30-year mortgage.

 There are a couple of ways to do this.
-You can manually log in to make 1/2 your mortgage payment every two weeks.
+You can manually log in to make 1/2 of your mortgage payment every two weeks.
 This is great if it aligns with when you get paid!
 Or you can use a free bill pay service to set up automatic payments for this purpose.

 If you'd rather stick to making your payments monthly, just add 1/12 of a monthly payment to each payment, and you'll reap the same benefits of biweekly payments.